jrobic/petshop/readme.md

 npm start
 ```

-Restart container when a files has changed.
+Restart container when a files has changed automatically.

 or